yoni825/CP317-Project/README.md

 ---

 ## About
-The **Car Rental System** is a Python-based software project developed to make vehicle rentals efficient for both customers and the rental company.
+The **Car Rental System** is a Python software project made to make vehicle rentals quick for both customers and the rental company.
 Customers can easily browse and reserve cars, while the company can manage rentals, monitor car inventory, and view customer preferences.
 ---

 ## Purpose
-Building a simple, user-friendly system that demonstrates the basics of software engineering, such as planning, collaboration, and continuous improvement, is the goal of this project.
+Building a simple, user-friendly system that show the basics of software engineering, such as planning, collaboration, and continuous improvement, is the goal of this project.
 ---

 ## 🔑 Features